mraxus/advent-of-code-2018/README.md

 ### Computing all solutions

-Finally, there is the `index.js` that runs all solution files in series (01-25) with timings and an awesome AoC color scheme.
+Finally, there is the `main.js` that runs all current solution files with timings and an awesome AoC color scheme.

 ### Finally